rmorshea/pyalect/docs/source/index.rst

 Early Days
 ----------

+Pyalect is still young!
+If you have ideas, now is the time to contribute a `pull request`_.
-IDOM is still young.
-If you have ideas or find a bug, be sure to post an `issue`_ or create a `pull request`_.
-Thanks in advance!
+Of course if you find a bug, and aren't sure how to fix it post an `issue`_ and it'll get taken care of.

 Installation